 Local and international non-government organizations (NGOs), government bodies and local communities largely support the Semporna Shark Sanctuary Project.
 The problem is, they have been supporting the plan since the Borneo Conservancy proposed it several years ago and, as conservationists keep explaining: the sharks can’t wait.

 The Semporna region is one of the few areas in the world where a devastating shark decline is still preventable, but this won’t be true for long.
 In the very near future, even Semporna’s shark species will have declined so severely that they cannot be saved.

-NOAA agrees with conservation organizations that the California shark fin trade ban does not interfere with Federal Fisheries Mangement Policy, including that of Maryland and Washinton.
-5 other State's laws hang in the balance.
+NOAA agrees with conservation organizations that the California shark fin trade ban does not interfere with Federal Fisheries Management Policy, including that of Maryland and Washington.
+5 other States' laws hang in the balance.

 Join us Stopping the Shark Fin Trade

 - Start Your Own FIN Free Movement using the FIN Free Toolkit